imrichie/AstraLearn/README.md

 # Astra Learn

-Astra Learn is a n iOS application designed to educate users about planets and notable NASA space missions.
+Astra Learn is an iOS application designed to educate users about planets and notable NASA space missions.
 Built using SwiftUI and Swift 5.x, targeting iOS 17+, the app offers a user-friendly interface that navigates through a custom space-themed gradient hompage to detailed information about each planet and space mission.

 ### Features
 - **Planets View** Displays a list of all planets, from Mercury to Pluto, with an option to view detailed information about each planet.